csmets/Server-Driven-UI/docs/signals.md

 So, we can see that `type` is using a enum type called `SignalType`. `SignalType` is used to identify what signal this relates to, it can help visualize the use case for signal to couple it with other object that have relationships with it.
 When a signal gets emitted it will always check it's registry to see if there's any signals that match it's type.
 This allows you to setup as many signals as you want with the same `type` to receive the same value.
 Let's take for example a shopping cart.
 Let's imagine a shopping cart link on the navigation bar that has a badge with the number of items within it, also on the same page you have a table displaying all the items within the cart and a number display the total of items.
 This value is the same on both the table and on the link badge.
 Let's now assign these items with a signal that's labeled with type; `CHECKOUT_SIZE`.
 When we remove an item we want this number to change, we can emit a signal event to change the value of the cart size and have this event sent to all signals that are of type `CHECKOUT_SIZE`.
 Now, we have updated the link badge and the table with one event and one call.

 Great!
 Now we know how powerful signal types are, what's the purpose of `reference`?
 If you've ever programmed in C you'll be familiar with pointers.
 You would use your pointer to keep reference to memory.
 Similar to C, signal's case is using `reference` to identify which one of the signals it belongs to.
 Let's take a look at an example, let's say you have a feed of images and you can 'like' an image.
 If you 'like' an image a signal will be emitted to change it's state from 'un-liked' to 'liked', if all of these images are assigned with the signal `FAVOURITE` all of these images will now be 'liked' as the value is sent off to all signals that match the same type, uh-oh.
 This is where `reference` shine.
-You can assign a reference to the image when you are registering the signal, and when an action is fired you can refer to that reference with emitting so that the signal understands that it needs to travel to this particular type of signal that has a certain reference value.
+You can assign a reference to the image when you are registering the signal, and when an action is fired you can refer to that reference when emitting so that the signal understands that it needs to travel to this particular type of signal that has a certain reference value.
 Now when you 'like' an image, only the image you've 'liked' will be 'liked' and not all images.

 ### Registering a signal